songlinjian/Yeti-Project/doc/Experiment-Protocol.md

 1. Proposal
    The first step is to make a proposal.
-This should be sent in an e-mail to <yeti-discuss@lists.yeti.org>.
+This should be sent in an e-mail to [yeti discuss mailing list](mailto:discuss@lists.yeti.org).
 A sample template is included below.
 It is discussed and if accepted by the Yeti participants then it can proceed to the next phase.